appacademy/Module-2-Resources/README.md

 _Please follow the specific steps for setting up this repo.
 They are designed for incoming students for this module._

 __It is recommended that students create two clones of this repo__.
 One to check for updates (with `git pull`) and another for their own work and commits which the student will connect to their own GitHub repo.
+This setup serves two primary purposes:
+1. Convenient access to short practices and lecture material.
+2. Quick acces to solutions for all content in module 2.

 __Follow the instructions in the [setup][setup] section (below) how to clone this repo__.
 Consult the [git flow guide][connecting] how to change a `git remote` to connect to your personal repo.